Our Global Division schedule follows its own year round calendar, found here: https://labglobal.org/calendar/.

-Our half-day program schedule is created prior to the start of the year based on the needs of the children who are placed together in each small group/class.
-All three classes (writing, math, reading) are taught by the same teacher so that each subject’s class length is determined by the daily needs of the students.
+Our half-day program schedule is based on the needs of the children who are placed together in each small group/class.
+Students have 60 minutes of instruction in each subject area: reading, writing, and math.
 Direct, teacher-led instruction lasts for three hours per day and schedules are created in three-hour blocks of time.

 The other part of your child’s day is spent at your child’s public, private, or home school.
 We are here to help you construct the other half of your child’s day if needed.